a-sit-plus/signum/docs/docs/examples.md

 !!! info  inline end
     This example requires the _Supreme_ KMP crypto provider and _Indispensable Josef_.

-In this example, we'll start with an ephemere P-256 signer:
+In this example, we'll start with an ephemeral P-256 signer:

 ```kotlin
 val signer = Signer.Ephemeral {